Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Set max extent/README.md

 The application loads with a map whose maximum extent has been set to the borders of Colorado.
 Note that you won't be able to pan far from the Colorado border or zoom out beyond the minimum scale set by the max extent.
 Use the toggle switch to disable the max extent to freely pan/zoom around the map.

 ## How it works

-1. Create an `ArcGISMap` object.
+1. Create a `Map` object.
 2. Create an envelop of the extent using `Envelope(Point(x, y), Point(x, y))`
 3. Set the maximum extent of the map with `map.maxExtent = envelope`.
 4. Set the map to a `MapView` object.